Caterpillar Room 0-12 months

 The Pre School room offers free play with keyworker and ECAT activities taking place throughout the day.

-Staff spontaneously observe the children whilst they are playing in order to assess and plan future activities, experiences and learning.
-The children are encouraged to have snack using the rolling snack method where they are able to choose when they want it.
+Staff spontaneously observe the children whilst they are playing in order to assess and plan future activities, experiences and learning. .
 A member of staff is always present at snack time to encourage conversation, interaction with peers and social interaction with the other children.

 Staff supervise children when playing out in the morning and afternoon and will set up activities relating to the planning of individual children.